anlsh/nbs-dedup/README.md

 The arguments to in the Postman requests might look funky, which is due to their being encoded as URI components.
 To encode/unencode them, select the parameter value, highlight all, right click, and select the relevant "Encode/Decode URI" option.

-# Incomplete & Future Work
-1. [High Priority | Medium Difficulty] Currently, AuxMap files are loaded, modified, and saved every single time `hookAddRecord` and `hookRemoveRecord` are called (which is every time a record is added/removed).

-   However file operations are expensive, and using SQL queries to retrieve single records is also inefficient.
-Instead, the hooks should modify a job queue of things to add & delete, which would be flushed every time the `getAuxMap` function was called or the Java process was shut down.

-   The current implementation works for databases which are rarely modified, but the faster version will need to be implemented for realistic databases.

-2. [High Priority | Medium Difficult] As discussed in our last meeting, our API composes attributes from different tables incorrectly.
-This behavior is controlled through the `getSQLQueryForEntries` function in `SQLQueryUtils.java`.
-The column aliasing logic, which comprises the first half of the method, should be fine: but the second half, which controls how tables are joined together, should be updated to implement the correct kind of table join.

-3. [Medium Priority | Low Difficulty] Not all of the requested match fields are implemented in `MatchFieldEnum.java` right now.
-This means that the codebase isn't set up to deduplicate based on email, among other things.
-Fortunately, this is only a matter of writing some easy boilerplate code in `MatchFieldEnum.java`: the API is intended to be extended in this way.
-The already-implemented Match Fields should provide ample example of how to do so.

 # Authors
 - Daniel Finkelstein